-According to the U.S. Bureau of Labor Statistics’ latest Job Openings and Labor Turnover Survey (JOLTS), in March 2013 there were 676,000 job openings in the Northeast region, which includes New York State.
-This was down 3.4% from February 2013's level of 700,000.
+According to the U.S. Bureau of Labor Statistics’ latest Job Openings and Labor Turnover Survey (JOLTS), in June 2016 there were 904,000 job openings in the Northeast region, which includes New York State.
+This was down 6.4% from May's level of 966,000.
 (Note: JOLTS data are available nationally and regionally, but not at the state level.)
-At the same time, the number of unemployed in the Northeast region decreased by 2.9%, from 2.31 million in February 2013 to 2.24 million in March 2013.
+At the same time, the number of unemployed in the Northeast region increased from 1.39 million in May to 1.40 million in June 2016.

 The ratio of unemployed job seekers to job openings is a useful labor market indicator.
 It is calculated by dividing the number of unemployed workers by the number of job openings.
-In March 2013, there were 3.3 job seekers per job opening in the Northeast region, unchanged from February 2013's level.
-The region’s ratio also stood at 3.3 in March 2012.
+In June 2016, there were 1.5 job seekers per job opening in the Northeast region, up from May's level of 1.4.
+The region’s ratio stood at 1.8 in June 2015.

-At the beginning of the last national recession in December 2007, the number of unemployed job seekers per job opening stood at 1.9 in the Northeast and 1.8 in the nation.
-By June 2009 -- the official end of the U.S. recession -- the ratio was 4.2 in the Northeast region and 6.2 in the nation as a whole.
+At the beginning of the last national recession in December 2007, the number of unemployed job seekers per job opening stood at 2.0 in the Northeast and at 1.9 in the nation.
+By June 2009, the official end of the U.S. recession, the ratio was 4.3 in the Northeast region and 6.1 in the nation as a whole.

 Thanks for the feedback!
 It will help us improve your experience.